 Laminated glass is one of the most widely used types of glass in vehicles.
 It is composed of two separate sheets of glass that are glued together with PVB (polyvinyl butyral) and then melted at high temperatures.
 Tempered glass is also commonly used in car doors or windows, and is often preferred for rear windshields due to its lower cost compared to laminated rear windshields.
 Automotive glass is either tempered or laminated.

-Automatic glass is tempered or laminated.
-The glass generally used for the rear window and the front and rear door windows are made of tempered glass, while the windshield is made of laminated glass.
-Most vehicles use tempered glass for rear windows and doors.
-When created, Auto tempered glass is treated with rapid heating and cooling processes.
+The glass typically used for the rear window and the front and rear door windows are made of tempered glass, while the windshield is made of laminated glass.
+Tempered glass is created by treating it with rapid heating and cooling processes.
 This causes the tempered glass to break into small pieces that mimic the shape of pebbles when it breaks.
 Tempered glass is much stronger than before the tempering process, making it more difficult to break.

-It is used on both the front and rear windshields of a vehicle to provide maximum strength and greater structural stability.
-However, tempered glass is equally safe, as it disintegrates into small pieces and blunt edged cubes rather than shards to protect passengers from damage.
-In addition, laminated glass can be repaired, but tempered glass breaks completely in an accident and requires a complete replacement.
+It acts as a cushion and prevents passengers from being ejected from the car in the event of a head-on collision.
+Tempered glass is also safe, as it disintegrates into small pieces and blunt edged cubes rather than shards to protect passengers from damage.
+However, laminated glass can be repaired, while tempered glass breaks completely in an accident and requires a complete replacement.
 And since it does not provide any type of cushioning like laminated glass, it is only reserved for windows and not for windscreens.